-30 miles east of Seattle, we witnessed the beautiful 270 foot waterfall in Snoqualmie while visiting as guests.
-This would be a hike we would not soon forget.
-There were many other visitors at Snoqualmie Falls who apparently had the same idea.
-The falls are a major tourist attraction in Washington.
+30 miles east of Seattle, witness this beautiful 270 foot waterfall in Snoqualmie Falls, WA.
+This will be a hike you will not soon forget.
+Many other visitors will join you to hike Snoqualmie Falls because it is a major tourist attraction in Washington.

-People desire to see Snoqualmie Falls from top to bottom.
+Everyday people desire to see Snoqualmie Falls from top to bottom.
 Although the park is small, it is possible to access the bottom where water flows from the falls.
-From the top deck we could indeed see what appeared to be tiny people playing near the water.
-Snoqualmie Falls is a dog friendly area and the return hike may provide more exercise than you anticipate.
+From the top deck you will notice what appears to be tiny people playing near the water.
+Snoqualmie Falls is dog friendly and the return hike may provide more exercise than you anticipate.

 - Public restrooms

 - Gift shop

 Best Time to See Snoqualmie Falls in Washington

 If you decide to journey to Snoqualmie Falls you will not be alone.
 Many people visit the falls throughout the year to enjoy the spectacular view.
 It may not be the best area to enjoy a peaceful, relaxing view due to its popularity.
 The upper parking lot will get you very close to the observation deck and the lodge.